awurth/PHP-Config/README.md

 // config.dev.php
 return [
     'imports' => [
-        'parameters.yml', // You can import YAML / JSON / XML files from a PHP configuration file 'config.php'
+        'parameters.yml', // You can import YAML or JSON files from a PHP configuration file 'config.php'
     ],
     'database' => [